14 Ridiculous Reasons People Sued Fast-Food Chains

 Not so happy

 Yes, this really happened: A father sued McDonald’s for marketing Happy Meals to children.
 You know, Happy Meals that are basically synonymous with kids’ meals.
+(Psst!
+Do you know which fast-food chain the idea of kids’ meals originates from?)
 It is a little more complicated than that—but not much.
 Antonio Bramante, a resident of Quebec, was a regular at McDonald’s, usually bringing at least one of his young children with him on his visits.
 His complaint?
 The Happy Meal advertisements were deliberately situated right at children’s eye level, with their collectible toys in full display.
 So his kids would naturally start begging for a Happy Meal so that they could get a new toy, and Bramante would feel “pressured” to comply—but not by his kids.
 By McDonald’s.
 Questionable parenting tactics aside, Canada does have a law prohibiting advertising to children under 13.
 There are exceptions for store windows, children’s magazines, and advertisements for live kid-oriented shows.
 Bramante claimed that McDonald’s did not count as one of these exceptions; McDonald’s claimed that it did.
 A Quebec judge declared the suit valid, but no ruling has been reached yet.
 Canada might have this advertising rule, but they’re not one of the countries that have banned McDonald’s altogether.

 Here’s another of the more infamous fast-food lawsuits: the time a woman sued Wendy’s after finding a human fingertip in her bowl of chili.
 What sounds like one of the oft-circulated gruesome fast-food urban legends is in fact a true story.
 But it was not a story of a hapless customer finding a body part in her meal.
 The woman, Anna Ayala, had planted the fingertip in the chili herself, hoping to score some dough from the lawsuit.
 It was, indeed, a real fingertip; her husband’s coworker had lost his fingertip in a work accident and then willingly given the severed digit to Ayala’s husband to settle a debt.
 The truth really is stranger than fiction!
 Ayala and her husband ended up pleading guilty to conspiring to file a false claim and attempted grand theft.
 They both spent time in prison.